3.1 Program Regulations

 The courses that make up a program are separated into certain standard categories that give the program its structure, allow effective assessment of the student's progress and permit the inclusion of additional notations on the transcript and diploma.

 In most programs certain course credits are identified as constituting the Major.
 The Major specifies the required course credits in one or more defined disciplines, themes, or fields that are the principal focus of a student's program.
-The Academic Performance Evaluation described below makes use of this distinction by calculating a Major average as well as an Overall average.
+These programs with a defined Major calculate a Major CGPA in addition to the overall average.
 A Combined Honours program may be structured with two Majors, one in each contributing discipline or, in some cases, as a single Major.
 A multidisciplinary program is structured as a single Major drawing together courses from several disciplines.

 Note that the use of the term Major as a program element, above, is distinct from the degree program called Major (e.g. B.Sc.Major).

 Some programs specify a limited set of credits that constitute a Core.
-These are courses of special importance to the program and are subject to specific CGPA requirements.
+These are courses of special importance to the program and are subject to specific CGPA or minimum grade requirements.

 Concentration or Specialization

 A Concentration or Specialization is a defined set of courses which provides a student with specific expertise, knowledge and/or practice and so further distinguishes the program in a recognizable way.
 The credits in the concentration or specialization may or may not be part of the Major.
-The minimum number of credits for a concentration or specialization at the undergraduate level is 3.5.
-Successful completion of a concentration or specialization is recorded on the diploma.
+The minimum number of credits for a concentration or specialization at the undergraduate level is 3.5 credits.

-A Stream is a pattern of courses within the program that guides the student's studies and is distinctive from other patterns, but does not result in a designation on the diploma.
+A Stream is a pattern of courses within the program that guides the student's studies and is distinctive from other patterns.

 Additions to a Program